 Nevertheless, don’t ignore settlement experience because this is important too.
 As long as the lawyer has significant trial experience, it is preferable that they also have experience settling cases.
 The reason is that you probably will want your case to be settled, and you’re going to need an attorney with skill and experience negotiating personal injury claims.

 Don’t just sign on the dotted line.
 The fee agreement that your lawyer offers you might be filled with legal terminology and difficult-to-understand wording. don’t let this deter you.
 You need to fully understand the terms of your agreement with the lawyer before you hire them.

-Almost any personal injury attorney will offer you a contingency fee structure where legal fees are calculated as a percentage of the amount of money that the attorney wins for you, either in court or at the settlement table.
+Almost any Portland personal injury lawyer will offer you a contingency fee structure where legal fees are calculated as a percentage of the amount of money that the attorney wins for you, either in court or at the settlement table.
 If you find a personal injury attorney who seeks to charge you based on an hourly fee, refuse to hire that attorney.

 Personal injury attorneys typically charge contingency fees of 30% to 40% of your total recovery.
 These fees tend to be higher if the attorney needs to go all the way to trial on your behalf.
 Your attorney might also agree to advance your case expenses.
 Case expenses are additional expenses such as expert witness fees and court fees.
 Find out who initially pays these fees because your lawyer may or may not agree to pay them in advance.

 In a sense, this is a trick question.
 The reason why you might categorize it as a trick question is that if the lawyer attempts to guarantee you that you will win your case or that you will win a certain amount of money, you should terminate the consultation immediately and seek another lawyer.